How do I access information you hold about me?

 |Accessing children’s records; or potential claims against the Trust|

-T: 01737 768511 – please ask the switchboard to put you through to the relevant divisional HR Business Partner
+Please ask the operator to put you through to the relevant divisional HR business partner

 |Accessing information in personnel files|